ddeboer/tesseract/README.md

 Tesseract: a wrapper for the Tesseract OCR engine
 ================================================

-A small PHP >=5.3 library that makes working with the open source [Tesseract OCR engine](https://code.google.com/p/tesseract-ocr/) easier.
+A small PHP >=5.3 library that makes working with the open source [Tesseract OCR engine](https://github.com/tesseract-ocr) easier.

 Installation
 ------------

 You need a working Tesseract installation.
-For more information about installation and adding language support, see Tesseract's [README](https://code.google.com/p/tesseract-ocr/wiki/ReadMe).
+For more information about installation and adding language support, see Tesseract’s [README](https://github.com/tesseract-ocr/tesseract/blob/master/README.md).

 Then install this library, which is available on [Packagist](http://packagist.org/packages/ddeboer/tesseract), through [Composer](http://getcomposer.org/):